 Competitive Salary & Benefits

-A 2018 National Association of Legal Assistants & Paralegals (NALA) study on paralegal salaries indicated that the average annual paralegal salary was $67,578.2 This survey reported that this average compensation increased 9.6% over 2016.2 The BLS provides a significantly lower number, listing the average salary for paralegals in 2015 at $50,940, with the highest-earning 10% of paralegals making over $82,050 per year.1 The main driver for the disparity is likely the level of professional involvement of self-selected respondents to the NALA survey as well as sample sizes; the NALA survey results are based on 1,112 responses, whereas the BLS uses much larger data sets compiled from nationwide long-term population information from the US Census Bureau and other state and federal agencies.1,2
+So, how much do paralegals make?
+A 2020 National Association of Legal Assistants & Paralegals (NALA) study on paralegal salaries indicated that the average annual paralegal wage was about $68,240.2 This survey reported that this average compensation increased 1% over 2018 and 11% over 2016.2 The BLS offers a significantly lower number, listing the average wage for paralegals about $52,920 as of 2020, with the highest-earning 10% of paralegals making over $85,160 per year.1 The main driver for the disparity is likely the level of professional involvement of self-selected respondents to the NALA survey as well as sample sizes; the NALA survey results are based on 1,607 responses, whereas the BLS uses much larger data sets compiled from nationwide long-term population information from the US Census Bureau and other state and federal agencies.1,2

 Within the salary ranges available, it’s important to understand that how much an individual paralegal makes depends on many factors including their background, job performance, type of employer, and area of law.
 It is possible for an experienced paralegal working in a highly specialized or technical field to make a six-figure salary.
 Most paralegal positions also include numerous other benefits such as medical, dental, life, and disability insurance, paid time off, and company-matched 401(k) or IRA accounts.
 Many employers also provide tuition reimbursement or pay for classes and seminars.